mobxjs/mobx-state-tree/API.md

 ## getParent

-Returns the immediate parent of this object, or null.
+Returns the immediate parent of this object, or throws.

 Note that the immediate parent can be either an object, map or array, and doesn't necessarily refer to the parent model